tigarcia/data-viz-with-d3/README.md

 In this example, we're using d3 to stripe the list, so that every other item has a different background color.
 How did we do this?
 Well, in these callback functions, the second argument refers to the index of the element within the current selection group.
 In d3, this argument is typically denoted `i`.
 So the callback is basically returning a light gray hex code whenever the index is odd.

 What about that first argument in the callback, the one we called `d`?
 That's a great question!
-We'll come to that in the next chapter.
+We'll come to that in the next section.

 Want another example?
 Try the following: